donnellreuben/Random-Quote-Generator/README.md

   </a>

 ### Description
-Such as the name suggests this app will generate a new quote everytime a user waits 10 - 20 seconds or when the user clicks on the 'Show another quote' button.
-When this button is clicked the background color also changes to a random color.
-Should I have the background color change when the quote automatically changes too 🤔
+Hey there!
+This app is designed to generate a fresh quote for you every 10-20 seconds, or whenever you click the "Show another quote" button.
+Whenever you hit the button, the background color changes to a random one to keep things interesting.
+But here's a question for you to consider: do you think the background color should change automatically when the quote changes too?
+Let me know your thoughts! 🤔

 ### Install